Jog Biyog

-Jog Biyog is an Indian Bengali language novel of Ashapurna Devi.
-The story, initially named as Baje Khoroch, was published by Calcutta Book Club in 1953 and the plot is adapted into number of Indian films.
+Jog Biyog is a Bengali language novel of Indian writer Ashapurna Devi.
+The story, initially named as Baje Khoroch, was published by Calcutta Book Club in 1953 and the plot has been adapted into a number of Indian films.

 Plot

 The story revolves with the last life crisis of Jamini Mohan and his wife.
 After the retirement Jamini Mohan and his wife Santoshini continued to be despised in the family of their earning sons.
 At this time, Gobinda, an orphan of the distant relative, became their mental hope.
 After facing various humiliation from their blood relationship, Jamini Mohan died and as the mother of three sons, Santoshini became a burden to this family.
 Eventually Gobinda became Santoshini's absolute refuge.